 It is the physical pain of endometriosis that really hurt me.
 I suffered from what the doctor’s called external endometriosis.
 That means endometrial tissue was present in my bloodstream and wherever it decided to make a home was where a cyst would grow.
 I had two cysts removed in my lifetime.
 The first was the size of a golf ball and the second was causing internal bleeding.
 External endometriosis is not as commonly the manifestation of the disease.
 More common symptoms include adhesions and pain.

-Endometriosis causes more than physical pain – that was something I wasn't prepare to deal with.
-After the birth of my twins the pain of my previous endometriosis started within a few months.
-Endometriosis is cured by pregnancy, so I managed a few months free from endo pain – if you call being pregnant with twins being free from pain.
+However, endometriosis causes much more than physical — that was something I wasn't prepared to deal with.
+After the birth of my twins, the pain of my previous endometriosis started within a few months.
+Endometriosis is cured by pregnancy, so I managed a few months free from endo pain (if you call being pregnant with twins being free from pain).
 Once the pain started, the emotional impact was debilitating.
 I never wanted to have intercourse.
-I was constantly scared I would end up back in surgery again and I couldn’t have more children due to complications during the twin’s birth – I was left with no choice but to live the rest of my life in pain.
+I was constantly scared I would end up back in surgery again and I couldn’t have more children due to complications during the twin’s birth.
+I was left with no choice but to live the rest of my life in pain.

 The connection between endometriosis and infertility is simple – pain means no interest in intercourse and no intercourse means no conception.
 Moreover, the physical changes caused by the disease can make it hard to conceive anyway.
 If you think you have endometriosis contact your gynecologist right away.
 There is help for the physical pain, emotional pain and infertility problems.